danreedy/acts_as_temporary/README.md

 # ActsAsTemporary

-On occasion I've had the need to store data for a short period of time within an application's database but did not want it to artificially inflate the ID numbers
+On occasion I've had the need to store data for a short period of time within an application's database but did not want it to artificially inflate the ID numbers.
-Initially I used a separate model called _Temporary Object_ but it is much more slick to include everything within ActiveRecord and making these calls on the model itself.
+This gem uses a _TemporaryObject_ model that stores the "definition" (read: attributes) of a model.
+It can then be recalled at a later date.
+Upon saving a recalled object the temporary version is deleted.

 ## Requirements